Narwel99/Selective-attention-in-VLMs/README.md

 Analysis of behavioral selective attention in LLAVA-NEXT-VIDEO-8b.
 Does filtering out bakcground noise to focus on relevant object in a scene enhance VLMs performance in understanding Temporality and objects-actions causality?

+## Project content
+This Project contains:
+Dataset:
+  - SSV2 dataset zip files for Segmentation
+  - VideoTest (the original video of the 100 videos I've segmented, used for Model inference)
+  - Ground_truth.json and prompt.json files (I have hand-crafted 5 prompts and 5 answers as ground truth for 30 videos, these files are used for Model inference)
+  - labels.json (file that containt the labels from SSV2 only for the 100 segmented videos, used for testing)
+Outputs:
+  - masks zip files (used for model inference Crop-and-mask mode)
+  - Video (this fodler show some examples of segmented videos, it show the recosntructed video with the bounding box, Ids, and mask (color change on masked region)
+  - attention maps (this folder show some examples on how the model 'sees' in different modes)
+  - Tables (my results of model inference)

+Codes:
+  - ManualSegmentation code
+  - Model_2modes
+  - Requirement.txt x2

 This project has two step.
 First : Segmentation process
 Second : Models inference